Driver hurt when semi goes off Seward Highway and into Turnagain Arm

 a semi truck

 A semi truck in the waters of Turnagain Arm, after Anchorage police say it left the Seward Highway near Mile 82.5 on Tuesday, Sept.
 3, 2024.
-(Courtesy William Yenney)
+(Matt Faubion/Alaska Public Media)

-Anchorage police say the driver of a semi truck was injured late Tuesday when it left the Seward Highway south of town and crashed into the waters of Turnagain Arm.
+Anchorage police say the driver of a semi was injured late Tuesday when his truck veered off the Seward Highway and crashed into the waters of Turnagain Arm near Portage.

 Anchorage police spokeswoman Renee Oistad said officers responded just after 11 p.m.
-Tuesday to “a semi that had gone into the water” at Mile 82.5 of the highway near Indian.
+Tuesday to “a semi that had gone into the water” at Mile 82.5 of the highway.

 Oistad said the driver suffered non-life-threatening injuries in the crash, which didn’t involve any other vehicles.
-It wasn’t immediately clear what led to the crash, as police gathered reports on what happened.
+The driver was the sole occupant of the semi, which was not carrying any hazardous materials.

 A photo of the semi taken by William Yenney showed the truck upright in the water and submerged up to its windshield, with two responders examining it from shore.

 Yenney said Wednesday morning that flaggers were diverting traffic in the area when he took the photo.
-According to Oistad, the highway is currently open.
+According to Oistad, the highway is currently open, as Vulcan Towing plans to remove the semi from the water.

 a portrait of a man outside